More rain coming to WNY; flood warning issued

 Through Friday, 3.76 inches of rainfall had been measured for this month.
 That is an unusually high number, Pandolfo said.

-Heavy rainfall is expected Saturday morning and early afternoon in the counties affected by the flood warning, the Weather Service said, but rain will taper off later in the day.
+Heavy rainfall is expected Saturday in the counties affected by the flood warning, the Weather Service said, but rain will taper off later in the day.

+Late Saturday morning, Amherst police urged drivers to stay away from the intersection of Niagara Falls Boulevard and Maple Road due to flooding.

 Some rain is expected for Sunday, especially in the early part of the day.